madslug17/AgeofAshes/Session_Notes.md

 We continue through the Imp room and happen upon a courtyard.
 There is a halfling clutching a Goblin.
 It is Calmont.

-We enter the courtyard. we try and negotiate with him while noticing the Growledon in the pond in the courtyard.
+We enter the courtyard. we try and negotiate with him while noticing the Grauladon in the pond in the courtyard.
 Calmont flees to the battlements above the courtyard.

 Fable tries to persuade him since she knows him from around town.
 He calls us do-gooders.